 Also, make sure you understand that CBD oil is not a recognized medicine, at least as of yet.
 Because it hasn’t been approved by the FDA, even the best CBD oils on the market have to put a label on their products saying something like “this product is not intended to diagnose, treat, cure, or prevent any disease.”

-And lastly, don’t hesitate to speak with a marijuana doctor or health professional about using CBD oil – we here at MarijuanaBreak are certainly not doctors, and it is not our goal for any of the information on here to come across as clinical advice or medical recommendations.
+And lastly, don’t hesitate to speak with a marijuana doctor or health professional about using CBD oil.
+Please note, it is not our goal for any of the information on here to come across as clinical advice or medical recommendations.
 If you live in a state with legalized medical marijuana, make sure you take full advantage of the resources that are available to you – getting a licensed MMJ card is easier than it has ever been before, and it could very well be one of the best decisions you’ve ever made for yourself.

 - Full-spectrum Hemp extract